 Imperial Citadel - A walled fortress accompanied by cannons, artilleries and surrounded by a moat for protection.
 Inside the Citadel are numerous gates, courtyards and the Forbidden Purple City.

-Forbidden Purple City - Constructed for personal use by the Imperial family, their concubines and eunuchs.
-This royal structure is still being restored many years after the destruction caused by street fighting and bombing during the American war in Vietnam.
-Wander the grounds and foundations whilst viewing the remaining woodwork and architecture.
+Forbidden Purple City - Constructed for personal use by the former Imperial family, their concubines and eunuchs.
+This royal structure is still being restored many years after the destruction caused by street fighting and bombing during the war.